HarukiNguyen/portfolio/README.md

 ## ✅ Todo

-- [ ] Dynamic padding bottom for project items
+- [ ] Dynamic padding bottom for project items.
+- [ ] Add lazy loading attr for images.
 - [ ] Use ScrollRestoration of React Router DOM instead of custom component.